Perdiz Collareja

 Distribution

-Central Andes: In the central part of the Colombian Andes, including departments like Tolima, Caldas, and Quindio, the Rufous-fronted Wood-Quail can also be observed.
+Central Andes: The Rufous-fronted Wood-Quail is found in the central part of the Andes in Tolima, Caldas, and Quindio.
 These areas offer a mix of montane forests, páramo habitats, and cloud forests where this species is known to reside.

-Cauca Valley: The Rufous-fronted Wood-Quail is also present in the Cauca Valley region of Colombia, where it can be found in montane forests and wooded areas.
+Cauca Valley: The Rufous-fronted Wood-Quail is also present in the Cauca Valley region where it can be found in montane forests and wooded areas.
 This region offers a mix of habitats that provide suitable conditions for the wood-quail to thrive.

 Taxonomy